jrenaud90/TidalPy/README.md

 * Are you interested in tides, interiors, *and* the chemical evolution of small worlds but don't care about non-synchronous rotation?
     * [IcyDwarf](https://github.com/MarcNeveu/IcyDwarf)

-Instead, if you are okay with a less accurate interior model and no multi-planet support, then you have come to the right place!
-Look below on how to install and use TidalPy.
+However, if you want high fidelity tidal, orbital, spin, and interior models --- then you have come to the right place!
+Read below for instructions on how to install and use TidalPy.

 ## How to Install